 Download the zip file and extract it (important).
 Both these operations can take some time.

 Write the extracted image (.img) file to an SD card (minimum size 8GB).
 Etcher is a great, simple tool for this job.
-The image will expand to fill the size of your card on first boot.

 Note: you must insert the SD card and connect the network cable before powering on the Pi.
 It may also be a good idea to power on the HDMI monitor first.